« ♥ Previous post | Next post ♥ »

 - Meats

-The “experts” claim that fish is also easier on the environment than beef… I do not think so… Read this article about fish farming anything raised industrially (fish or animals) is bad for the environment.
+The “experts” claim that fish is also easier on the environment than beef… I do not think so… Read this article about fish farming.
+Anything raised industrially (fish or animals) is bad for the environment., not sure if those ar the best diet foods.

 I spent a few months in Norway, visiting their oil production – remember I worked for an American oil company.
 I ate some delicious typical dishes like:

-- Kjøttkaker, a combination of seasoned minced meat with many minor ingredients such as rusk or onions formed into a meatball (delicious and no fish).
+- Kjøttkaker is a combination of seasoned minced meat with many minor ingredients such as rusk or onions formed into a meatball (delicious and no fish).

 - Pinnekjøtt, a hearty meal of ribs of lamb on mashed kohlrabi.
 Very rich and salty.
 (Excellent and still no fish)

-- Raspeballer, fatty cuts of pork, small balls of potato simmered and then with pan-friend bacon. (bacon is not fish, is it?)
+- Raspeballer, fatty cuts of pork, small balls of potato simmered, and then pan-friend bacon. (bacon is not fish, is it?)

-- Lutefisk, dried cod soaked in lye – the cod is rinsed in water several times and served with potatoes, bacon and mushy peas. (it’s an acquired taste… it dates back to the 16th century)
+- Lutefisk, dried cod soaked in lye, is rinsed in water several times and served with potatoes, bacon, and mushy peas. (it’s an acquired taste… it dates back to the 16th century)

 - Rakfisk, trout placed into wooden barrels of salt, and spruce branches to ferment the trout flesh. (another acquired taste 🙂 )